Planning a vacation or going out for a few days on a business trip? Want to know “How to Water Plants While Away?” These hacks will help you!

-It’s not a new gardening hack, old school gardeners have been doing this trick to water plant from a long time.
-You can use a long candle wick for this, or if it’s unavailable, shoelace or cotton rope will also do the job.
+It’s not a new gardening hack; old school gardeners have been doing this trick to water plants for a long time.
+You can use a long candle wick for this, or if it’s unavailable, a shoelace or cotton rope will also do the job.

 - Take a large container and fill it with water.
 Place it close to your plant pot.

-- Dip the wick in the water container such a way that it’s one end rests at the bottom of the pot.
+- Dip the wick in the water container in such a way that its one end rests at the bottom of the pot.